As social workers, we understand the ongoing need to take care of

 Read "Self-Care Conundrum"

-Watch a November 2021 chat with NASW President Mit Joyner to learn how social workers can engage in mental health practices using a strengths-based perspective.
+During this November 2021 chat with NASW President Mit Joyner, social workers discuss how to engage in mental health practices using a strengths-based perspective.

 Watch "Social Workers and Trauma: How to Heal"